Demon Witch Child!!! And Some Other Piece of Crap

 So, ever since I first did a "Catch-Up" series on this site, I knew it was only a matter of time until Code Red's.
 There's just all these great, older Code Red releases that need covering on here: great but overlooked DVD-only horrors and yes, a couple more DVD/ blu-ray comparisons.
 And we start out with one of my favorite horror DVD, which I can't believe isn't better known and in more fans' collections.
 I mean, don't get me wrong; I completely understand why it isn't in most peoples' collections and isn't regarded alongside mainstream horror classics like A Nightmare On Elm St or The Omen.
 We're talking crazy, cult, obscure 70's insanity, not slick, streamlined, and glossy high production values.
 This is for a select audience only.
 But that select audience should be all over this disc.

-Oh, but this is a double-feature.
-And before we get to the neglected masterpiece, let's get the other film out of the way first, the "piece of crap" from this post's title.
+Since Code Red's disc is a double-feature, before we get to the neglected masterpiece, let's get the other film out of the way first: the "piece of crap" from this post's title.
 It's a little film called The Possessed.
 Actually, both films have been called The Possessed.
-That's why they're paired up on the same disc: because, at some point in time, both films had been released under the title The Possessed.
+That's why they're paired up on the same disc.
 Otherwise, they have nothing in common.

 This The Possessed - on-screen title: Help Me...
 I'm Possessed - is an American film from 1974.
 Screenwriter Bill Green also stars as a doctor of a sanitarium/ castle somewhere in Southern California.
 He has a hunchbacked assistant, a mad woman for a sister and a new bride who begins to suspect unorthodox things are going on behind closed doors.
 Patients are tortured and killed, and an unseen monster chases a nurse through the woods.
 But things aren't nearly as interesting as that description makes it sound.
 It's mostly long, droll scenes of conversations as characters stand around in front of a static camera.
 It's just tongue-in-cheek enough that there's nothing to get invested in, but utterly fails in its attempts at humor with dialogue like, "who are you?"
 "I'm fine.
 How are you?"